ProseMirror/prosemirror-changeset/README.md

 # prosemirror-changeset

-This is a helper module that can turn a sequence of document changes into a set of insertions and deletions, for example to display them in a change-tracking interface.
+This is a helper module for [ProseMirror](http://prosemirror.net).
+It can turn a sequence of document changes into a set of insertions and deletions, for example to display them in a change-tracking interface.
 Such a set can be built up incrementally, in order to do such change tracking in a halfway performant way during live editing.

 This code is licensed under an [MIT licence](https://github.com/ProseMirror/prosemirror-changeset/blob/master/LICENSE).